YangPiCui/ErgonomicComputerKeyboard/README.md

 # Ergonomic Computer Keyboard (ECK)

-## switching to FreeCAD and (extremely) slowly working on the next iteration
+## switching to FreeCAD and slowly working on the next iteration
-## let me know if you want to draw the case

 ## Introduction
 Flat keyboard and mouse force our hands to pronate.
 This posture makes our fingers stiffened, neck sore, and back humped, harming our health in the long run.